 Increasing Competition

 The entry of FinTech companies such as Kabbage, Lending Club, and Personal Capital has taken a good share of customers away from the banks.
-To contain FinTechs and not lose much of their revenue, top banks are investing in FinTechs through partnerships or acquisitions in an attempt to influence or control alternative lending industry trends.
+To contain FinTechs and retain their revenue, top banks are investing in FinTechs through partnerships or acquisitions to influence or control alternative lending industry trends.

 Security Breaches and Poor Security Practices